 The abstract is a brief summary of the contents of the specification.

 The specification is made up of:

-- a clear and complete description of the invention and its usefulness; and
+- a clear and complete description of the invention and its usefulness; and,

-The description must be clear and accurate, and it should be as simple, direct, and free from obscurity and ambiguity as possible.
-The description is addressed to persons skilled in the art or science to which the invention pertains and must be so written that those persons would be able to put the invention to the same successful use as had the inventor.
+The description must be clear and accurate, and it should be as simple, direct and free from obscurity and ambiguity as possible.
+The description is addressed to people in the field to which the invention pertains and must be written so that those people would be able to put the invention to the same successful use as the inventor.

 The challenge is to draft the claims so your invention is defined broadly enough to provide maximum protection while at the same time being specific enough to identify your invention by making sure it is different from all previous inventions.

 Inventions that can be illustrated by drawings must be illustrated in your application for a patent.
 The drawings must clearly show all parts of the invention.
 The role of the drawings is to clarify the principles of how a device is constructed rather than to provide all of the particular details of dimensions or relative proportions.

 Assisting your patent agent